 MycoBank Taxonomy: Fungi, Dikarya, Basidiomycota, Agaricomycotina, Agaricomycetes, Phallomycetidae, Gomphales, Gomphaceae, Gomphus

-Gomphus clavatus looks like a chanterelle, given its well developed false gills, but is actually in a different taxonomic order, the Gomphales.
-Pseudocraterellus pseudoclavatus is a nearly identical (but apparently quite rare) lookalike that is a chanterelle, in the order Cantharellales.
+Gomphus ludovicianus and G. clavatus look like chanterelles, given their well developed false gills, but are actually in a different taxonomic order, the Gomphales.
+Pseudocraterellus pseudoclavatus is a nearly identical (but apparently quite rare) lookalike that is a "true" chanterelle, in the order Cantharellales.
 It's really a stunning case of convergent evolution considering how similar these mushrooms are despite their distant relatedness.
-The best way to distinguish the two species from each other is under the microscope.
-G. clavatus has roughened spores and clamp connections whereas P. pseudoclavatus has smooth spores and hyphae with simple septa.
-Another distinguishing factor is their ecology: G. clavatus is "supposed" to be associated with conifers and P. pseudoclavatus with hardwoods.
-For that reason, I initially suspected these mushroms were P. pseudoclavatus, but the microscopic features were a clear indication that they were actually G. clavatus.
-Maybe a conifer was present, or maybe our ecological designations are too strict.
-Finally, a spot test with KOH is also sufficient to distinguish the species, with G. clavatus reacting negative and P. pseudoclavatus turning "sordid bister" (brown) (Smith & Morse, 1947).
+The best way to distinguish species from these two orders is under the microscope.
+Gomphus mushrooms have roughened spores and clamp connections whereas P. pseudoclavatus has smooth spores and hyphae with simple septa (Smith & Morse 1947).

 Smith, A. H., & Morse, E. E. (1947).
 The genus Cantharellus in the western United States.
 Mycologia, 39(5), 497–534.
 Retrieved from https://www.jstor.org/stable/3755192